-The Three Disney Space Shows That Never Wereby Jim Korkis, staff writer
+The Three Disney Space Shows That Never Wereby Jim Korkis, contributing writer

 “In our modern world, everywhere we look we see the influence science has upon our daily lives.
 Discoveries that were miracles a few short years ago are accepted as commonplace today.
 Many of the things that seem impossible now will become realities tomorrow.
 One of man’s oldest dreams has been the desire for space travel—to travel to other worlds.
 Until recently, this seemed to be an impossibility, but great new discoveries have brought us to the thresehold of a new frontier—the frontier of interplanetary space." — Walt Disney, March 9, 1955 (introduction to Man in Space)